FlagOpen/FlagScale/tests/README.md

 2. Functional testing revolves around the training, compression, inference, and service of large language models.
 3. Monitoring incremental code test coverage and viewing test reports online.
 4. Ensuring code style consistency.
+5. The test function has been added to the flagscale instruction system.

 This section introduces how to use these features.